 - s'il vous plaît (seal voo play) – please, or literally “if it pleases you”

-Below I’ve compiled a list of the items you’ll find at every single boulangerie in Paris, and the ones you’re most likely to order at some point.
-I’ve included pronunciations, sample phrases, and when applicable, variations or modifications of the item that you may find useful (such as flavors, sliced, well-done, etc).
+Below is a list of the items you'll find at every single boulangerie in Paris, and the ones you're most likely to order at some point.
+There are pronunciations, sample phrases and when applicable, variations or modifications of the item that you may find useful (such as flavors, sliced, well-done, etc).

 - Pronunciation: Ba-GETT

 - Sample Phrase: Je prend une baguette, s'il vous plaît.
 I'll have a baguette please.

 - Variations: normal or tradition.
 Bien-cuite or pas trop cuite.

 The baguette is a staple of French life.
 They're long, quite tough on the outside and would make a decent weapon in a pinch.
 There are a few different things to know about baguettes: 1) always go for the baguette tradition, that is, a baguette that's been made with minimal ingredients and therefore is more old-fashioned and pure.
 The other variation, the baguette classique or baguette normal, has some additives, so it may last longer before becoming too hard to eat.
 Try both if you wish to see what you prefer.

 Another note on baguettes.
 If you prefer a well done stick of bread, you'd say “une bagette bien cuite,” (bee-ahn kweet).
 And if you'd prefer a softer baton of carbs that's easier on the teeth, ask for “une baguette pas trop cuite,” (pah trow kweet).